learn-co-curriculum/phase-0-expanding-your-html-vocabulary/README.md

 There are some drawbacks in using MDN.
 Because Mozilla is so trusted, their information tends to be ... _exhaustive_.
-Because it's so *ahem* thorough, it can sometimes be to digest.
+Because it's so *ahem* thorough, it can sometimes be hard to digest.
 Their information tends to be for _reference_ not _tutorial_ purposes.

 Drawbacks aside, MDN is a good solid starting place for research and it can